 Manage PowerShell scripts in Intune for Windows 10 devices

-The Intune management extension lets you upload PowerShell scripts in Intune to run on Windows 10 devices.
-The management extension supplements Windows 10 mobile device management (MDM) capabilities and makes it easier for you to move to modern management.
+Use the Intune management extension to upload PowerShell scripts in Intune to run on Windows 10 devices.
+The management extension enhances Windows 10 mobile device management (MDM), and makes it easier to move to modern management.

 Moving to modern management

 End-user computing is going through a digital transformation.
 Classic, traditional IT focuses on a single device platform, business-owned devices, users that work from the office, and a variety of manual, reactive IT processes.
-The modern workplace, however, enables multiple device platforms that are both user and business owned, allow users to work from anywhere, and provide automated and proactive IT processes.
+The modern workplace uses many platforms that are user and business owned, allows users to work from anywhere, and provides automated and proactive IT processes.

-MDM services, such as Microsoft Intune, can manage Windows 10 devices by using the MDM protocol.
-The built-in Windows 10 management client is able to communicate with Intune to perform enterprise management tasks.
-It helps you drive toward modern management on Windows 10 devices.
-However, there are certain capabilities that you might need, such as advanced device configuration, troubleshooting, and legacy Win32 app management that currently isn't available in Windows 10 MDM.
-For these capabilities, you might run the Intune software client on your Windows 10 devices.
-As a result, you are not able to use the new capabilities that Windows 10 MDM provides.
-Compare the differences between the Intune software client and Windows 10 MDM.
+MDM services, such as Microsoft Intune, can manage mobile and desktop devices running Windows 10.
+The built-in Windows 10 management client communicates with Intune to run enterprise management tasks.
+There are some tasks that you might need, such as advanced device configuration, troubleshooting, and legacy Win32 app management that's currently not available in Windows 10 MDM.
+For these capabilities, you can run the Intune software client on your Windows 10 devices.
+Compare managing Windows PCs as computers or mobile devices is a great resource.

-The Intune management extension supplements the in-box Windows 10 MDM capabilities.
-You can create PowerShell scripts to run on the Windows 10 devices that provide the capabilities you need.
-For example, you can create a PowerShell script that installs a legacy Win32 app on your Windows 10 devices, upload the script to Intune, assign the script to an Azure Active Directory (AD) group, and run the script on Windows 10 devices.
-You can then monitor the run status of the script on Windows 10 devices from start to finish.
+The Intune management extension supplements the in-box Windows 10 MDM features.
+You can create PowerShell scripts to run on the Windows 10 devices.
+For example, you can create a PowerShell script that installs a legacy Win32 app, uploads the script to Intune, assigns the script to an Azure Active Directory (AD) group, and runs the script.
+You can then monitor the run status of the script from start to finish.

 The Intune management extension has the following prerequisites: